Let's Get Physcial

 • Work one on one with writers on craft issues relevant to their writing challenges

-• Teach writing classes
+• Teach writing classes and lead workshops

 • Give readings and lectures